Minister Faust

 Malcolm Azania (born 1969), is a Kenyan-Canadian novelist, teacher, writer, and journalist.
 He is primarily known by his pen name, Minister Faust.
 In addition to writing science fiction, he is a playwright, journalist, teacher, and poet.
 He has also written video games.
 He was writer in residence at the University of Alberta, 2014-2015.

 Personal life

 Born in Edmonton, Alberta, Malcolm Azania is the son of a Kenyan and a Canadian.
 He attended local schools and started writing from an early age, showing an interest in science fiction.

 Career

 Azania's first published work was his science fiction play, The Undiscovered Country (1986), for Montreal's Creations Etc.

-He is the current writer in residence at the University of Alberta.
+He was the writer in residence at the University of Alberta.
 Writing in the science fiction and fantasy genres, he refers to his subgenre of writing as imhotep-hop.
 Imhotep-hop is an Africentric subgenre that draws inspiration from numerous ancient African civilizations and focuses on a future in which people struggle for justice.

 Most of his works deal with political themes in some way, with the most notable works being the ongoing War & Mir series.